Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Collider Analysis

 The third MVA technique that we have employed is Deep Neural Network (DNN).
 Unlike decision trees, DNN brings in several hidden layers with multiple nodes.
 Nonlinear activation functions at the nodes help draw nonlinear boundary on the plane of the DNN variables to separate signal from background.
 The complete DNN training has been performed using {\tt keras} module of {\tt tensorflow-2.3.0} \cite{tensorflow2015-whitepaper}.
 All the parameters used for DNN are in Table \ref{tab:dnnparams}.

+All the tree based methods and neural network used in this analysis rely on quite simple architectures.
+DNN was found to take a bit longer time to finish than the other two methods.
+Each epoch for DNN was observed to take around 30-45 seconds in a Tesla P100 GPU, while each estimator of XGBoost needed around 10-15 seconds.
 These three MVA techniques discussed above deliver more or less similar performances.
 In order to compare their responses, we plot the receiver operating characteristic (ROC) curves for all the three methods and compute the area under the curve (AUC) of each ROC in Figure \ref{fig:ROCs}.
 The degree of performance of the MVA techniques increases with increasing AUC.
 The comparison shows that the DNN performs somewhat better than BDTD and XGBoost in both the DL and SL channels as reflected in Figure \ref{fig:ROCs} for $m_\chi\,=\,60$ GeV.
 The other two choices of $m_\chi$ exhibit similar behavior.
-Next, we shall elaborate the final results only for the DNN technique since it performs the best.
+We must admit that no conventional method for hyperparameter tuning has been tried so far for executing these MVA techniques.
+A proper tuning may change the degree of performances.
+However, based on the ROC curves obtained here, we shall elaborate the final results only for the DNN technique.